 Set Export File Format to

-Under Entity Attributes, scroll down to SKU and do the following:
+Under Entity Attributes, scroll down or use the attribute label filter to locate the SKU attrubute and do the following:

 Enter the SKU of the configurable product that you have chosen to export and click Continue.